Current Version

 Important

-ZGRViewer requires a recent Java Virtual Machine to run ; this means v1.4.0 or later.
+ZGRViewer requires a recent Java Virtual Machine to run ; this means Java 1.4 or later for v0.8.2, and Java 1.5 or later for v0.9.0.
 See section Installation for more details.

 How does ZGRViewer work?